Dr Martin Robertson M.Robertson2@napier.ac.uk

 Five areas of agreement are determined.
 Areas of potential conflict are forwarded as important areas of corresponding investigation.
 A model of collaborative efficacy in times of turbulence is proposed.

-Robertson, M., Pyke, J., & Drake, C. (2023).
+Robertson, M., Pyke, J., & Drake, C. (2023, February).
 A critical review of the efficacy of the UN SDGs as conduits for collaboration in business tourism provision.
 Case Study Edinburgh & Melbourne.
-In West, East, South, North: Redirection research in tourism, hospitality and events – Proceedings of the 23rd Annual Conference – Council for Australasian Universities Tourism and Hospitality Education (330-331)
+Presented at 33rd Annual Conference of the Council for Australasian Universities Tourism and Hospitality Education, Fremantle, Western Australia

 ---|---|